isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2015-08-12-New-Accreditation-Programme-on-Asset-Management-Certification.md

 ---
-layout: post
-title:  New Accreditation Programme on Asset Management Certification
+title: 'New Accreditation Programme on Asset Management Certification'
-date:   2015-08-12
+date: 2015-08-12T00:00:00.000Z
 permalink: /newsroom/news-releases/New-Accreditation-Programme-on-Asset-Management-Certification

 ---

 The Singapore Accreditation Council (SAC) has launched a new accreditation programme for Asset Management Certification on 12 August 2015 during the SPRING Quality and Standard Conference.